rakib91221/StableGen/README.md

 StableGen builds upon the fantastic work of many individuals and communities.
 Our sincere thanks go to:

 * **Academic Roots:** This plugin originated as a Bachelor's Thesis by Ondřej Sakala at the Czech Technical University in Prague (Faculty of Information Technology), supervised by Ing.
 Radek Richtr, Ph.D.
+A preprint of the thesis document is available in the `docs/thesis` directory of this repository.
 * **Core Technologies & Communities:**
     * **ComfyUI** by ComfyAnonymous ([GitHub](https://github.com/comfyanonymous/ComfyUI)) for the powerful and flexible backend.
     * The **Blender Foundation** and its community for the amazing open-source 3D creation suite.